red1239109-cmd/Resonetic-Core/FINAL_CANON/INSTALLATION.md

-Here is the **INTEGRATION.md** (Installation Guide) in English.
-I have titled it "Integration" rather than "Installation" to better reflect the high-level nature of the Anchor kernel, as it is designed to be a core infrastructure component of a larger system.

----

-# Integration Guide: Resonetics v22.1.2-Anchor
+# Integration Guide: Resonetics -Anchor

 This guide outlines how to successfully implant the Resonetics Anchor kernel into your high-assurance systems or autonomous agent environments.